mmistakes/minimal-mistakes/_drafts/fs2.md

 case Some((hd, tl)) =>
 ```

-If the actor's first name representing the head of the stream has the given first name, we output the actor and recur with the tail of the stream.
+If the actor's first name representing the head of the stream has the right first name, we output the actor and recur with the tail of the stream.
 Otherwise, we recur with the tail of the stream:

 ```scala
 if (hd.firstName == name) Pull.output1(hd) >> go(tl, name)